 We may earn money or products from the companies mentioned in this post.
 Please click my disclosure policy to learn more.

-Early Theme Park Entry is a perk for Disney Resort guests (and guests from other select hotels).
+Disney Early Entry is a perk for Disney Resort guests (and guests from other select hotels).

 Disney World Early Entry vs. Extra Magic Hours

-Disney states that Early Theme Park Entry is a direct replacement of Extra Magic Hours.
+Disney Early Entry is a direct replacement for Extra Magic Hours.

 So what were Extra Magic Hours, and how is Disney World Early Entry different?